Do We Want To Lose Creativity To AI? (Editorial – December 2025)

 What Qualities Does A Geek Have: To question everything.

-Observation: This is really only for our British readers although the sentiment probably applies to some of the other countries out there.
+Observation: This is really only for our British readers, although the sentiment probably applies to some of the other countries out there.
 Don’t you find it odd that some of the non-digital channels are having financial problems, especially in advertising, and face sell-outs and yet still promote their digital channels?

 Observation: The weirdest game advert on British TV is a word game you can play while operating on a patient without anaesthetic.

-Observation: While we’re on adverts, maybe it’s just me but I never really get the actors nodding as if it means something we’ve never thought of before.
+Observation: While we’re on adverts, maybe it’s just me, but I never really get the actors nodding as if it means something we’ve never thought of before.

-Observation: If someone, no need to guess, says, ‘you have to understand’, it probably means that he thinks you don’t, even when you think he’s wrong.
+Observation: If someone, no need to guess, says, ‘You have to understand’, it probably means that he thinks you don’t, even when you think he’s wrong.

 Observation: Looking at ‘2001: A Space Odyssey’ again, for the man-apes to so readily eat meat, they had to be omnivores in the first place, so maybe they ran out of small livestock.
-Pass the rodent someone.
+Pass the rodent to someone.

-Feeling Stressed: I haven’t mentioned any potential world war and you’re still feeling stressed about ordinary things.
+Feeling Stressed: I haven’t mentioned any potential world war, and you’re still feeling stressed about ordinary things.
 Puts things into perspective, doesn’t it?

 Submissions:-

 If you think having free books to review isn’t enough, how about reading them months ahead of everyone?
 I mean real months.
 Beats a time machine.
-We really need to recruit even for the little real Science Fiction, horror and fantasy that is out there.
+We really need to recruit even for the little real science fiction, horror and fantasy that is out there.

 I did think that having a lot of text about submitting material to SFCrowsnest would attract those with a compulsion to read and understand things the geek way.
-The main problem with the Internet is that it tends to encourage less reading, so time to take a different approach.
-The original notes will be left on July2009 editorial although the links aren’t likely to work.
+The main problem with the Internet is that it tends to encourage less reading, so it’s time to take a different approach.
+The original notes will be left on the July 2009 editorial, although the links aren’t likely to work.

 With your cover email, tell me something about yourself so I don’t work in a vacuum.
 The boss in the tower, also called Stephen Hunt, describes me as a ‘Dutch Uncle’ in that I’m good with advice and can explain when I see something that is wrong.
-Egos should be left at the door as I’m only interested in your talent and how to improve it.
+Egos should be left at the door, as I’m only interested in your talent and how to improve it.

 Reviews:-

-I always have a clarion call for new reviewers and if you have the yen to learn, you’ll quickly get the ropes if you’re never done it before but you must show me a sample, especially if you can follow my guidelines.
-We can usually get paper-based books in the UK but if you live abroad, then you might have to stick with ebooks.
-If you’ve picked a book we haven’t reviewed, then it stands a better chance of being used so use the SFC search engine to see first but I need to see how you would write for us.
+I always have a clarion call for new reviewers, and if you have the yen to learn, you’ll quickly get the ropes if you’ve never done it before, but you must show me a sample, especially if you can follow my guidelines.
+We can usually get paper-based books in the UK, but if you live abroad, then you might have to stick with e-books.
+If you’ve picked a book we haven’t reviewed, then it stands a better chance of being used, so use the SFC search engine to see first, but I need to see how you would write for us.

 The obvious qualification is a desire to read regularly and like to tell others about the book without giving away too many spoilers.
 The benefit is access to free books for the price of a review.

-I want to give you the opportunity to get things right so look up the Review Guidelines link: https://www.sfcrowsnest.info/so-you-want-to-write-reviews-for-sfcrowsnest-what-you-need-to-know-by-geoff-willmetts/
+I want to give you the opportunity to get things right, so look up the Review Guidelines link: https://www.sfcrowsnest.info/so-you-want-to-write-reviews-for-sfcrowsnest-what-you-need-to-know-by-geoff-willmetts/

 Fiction:-

 Although we can’t pay for submissions, what we do make up for is exposure.
-Only the Sci-Fi Channel gets more hits than us so it’s worthwhile getting us on your writer’s CV.
-Please avoid samplings from book’s you might be writing or have had in print elsewhere as I do check.
-New original work is best and whether I accept or reject, you will be told of any problems I see so you look your best and a grammar check that is equal to the pro-world.
+Only the Sci-Fi Channel gets more hits than us, so it’s worthwhile getting us on your writer’s CV.
+Please avoid samplings from books you might be writing or have had in print elsewhere, as I do check.
+New original work is best, and whether I accept or reject it, you will be told of any problems I see so you look your best, and a grammar check that is equal to the pro-world.
 Even the boss finds me scarily accurate.

 Flash or One-Page Fiction:-

 Speaks for itself.
-The shortest fiction possible is also the toughest to write as no word must be wasted.
+The shortest fiction possible is also the toughest to write, as no word must be wasted.

 Link here for details: https://www.sfcrowsnest.info/one-page-stories-or-flash-fiction-submissions-instructions-by-gf-willmetts/